 “Under his tenure World ORT has continued to grow and thrive, with many new ventures to his credit and that of his team, as well as a renewed atmosphere within the network.”

-World ORT Deputy President Richard Bernstein said that Mr Sisso had “accomplished what we all aspire to do in our lives: and that is to make a difference in the lives of others”.
+World ORT Deputy President Richard Bernstein said that Mr Sisso had “accomplished what we all aspire to do in out lives and that is to make a difference in the lives of others”.

 ORT South Africa CEO Ariellah Rosenberg said she highly appreciated his “warm, sincere and ‘tachles’ approach”, and Jacques Levy, President of the Anieres Alumni Association, said that beside his ability to run a large organisation like World ORT he “particularly appreciated [his] sincerity and friendliness”.